unza-speech-lab/zambezi-voice/README.md

 ### 1. Introduction

 <div align="justify">
-  <p>The <a href="https://arxiv.org/pdf/2306.04428.pdf">Zambezi Voice</a> project is an on-going effort by the University of Zambia speech and language research group  to develop/create speech and language data resources that would enable and foster research and development of language technology systems for under-resourced native languages of Zambia.</p>
+  <p>The <a href="https://www.isca-speech.org/archive/pdfs/interspeech_2023/sikasote23_interspeech.pdf">Zambezi Voice</a> project is an on-going effort by the University of Zambia speech and language research group  to develop/create speech and language data resources that would enable and foster research and development of language technology systems for under-resourced native languages of Zambia.</p>
 </div>

-### 2. Objectives
+### 2. Objective
 <div align="justify">
   <p> To build speech and language data resources for under-resourced languages of Zambia that will:.</p>
 </div>